 Believe it or not, sale organizers love it when you tag us in a picture that shows all of the great deals you got when you shopped the sale, or when you tag us in a picture of your cutie wearing that precious Easter Dress or Halloween costume.
 Nothing makes me happier, than to see one of my shoppers share a picture of their littles in a cute outfit and a smile on their face.
 It makes me feel like the 7 days of 3 hours of sleep per night were worth it!
 Tagging isn’t just limited to pictures of your kids, you can also take pictures of the sale while you’re there and post them as well!

 What’s important about the tag is that it again reminds your local friends that the sale is going on right now, there are cute things to be found and by tagging the sale, you’ve also given your friends the Facebook address that allows them to join the page or event, view pictures of the current sale, and find out important dates, times and location.

 The Post Share.

 A lot of sales use the term “the more you tell, the more you sell.”
 I hate that.
 Advertising the sale, falls on the responsibility of the sale.
 But, if a sale posts something that is helpful or useful, and you feel like your friends would benefit, then by all means share the post!
 Again, 5 seconds and you’ve helped support a favorite business and all of the moms that participate in the event.

-As a business owner, I tend to look at spreading the word about my favorite businesses a little differently than the average person.
+As a business owner, I tend to look at spreading the word about my favorite consignment sales in Nashville a little differently than the average person.
 Many businesses struggle because of lack of word of mouth, so when I have somewhere I love, I take a picture and post it!
 It takes me 5 seconds and I feel like I’ve done my part to help a business I really enjoy.
 Facebook, Instagram and Twitter are all platforms you may be on, and they can all help your favorite sales stay encouraged, with just a few seconds of your time.